SoftBank shares fall as it doubles down on WeWork

 The disarray at WeWork, which is scrambling for cash following a flopped IPO attempt, comes as SoftBank founder and CEO Masayoshi Son struggles to raise money for a successor to his $100 billion Vision Fund, sources told Reuters earlier this month.

-Japan's benchmark index .N225 was flat on Wednesday as trading restarted following a public holiday.
+Japan’s benchmark index was flat on Wednesday as trading restarted following a public holiday.

 Reporting by Sam Nussey; Editing by Clarence Fernandez; Editing by Stephen Coates